vaithiyanathan17/Banking-Website-Lite/README.md

 # Banking-Website-Lite
 --> Registeration form
-This is an signup page.
+First is a signup page.
 Then the second page shows the uploaded jpg  and your first name.
 Third comes the login page
 Fourth is the edit page